When artist Birgitta Burling and her husband Staffan decided to build a house on the idyllic Swedish island of Gotland, they set their ambitions high.

 Having previously worked together with Birgitta at the KTH School of Architecture in Stockholm, Collectif Encore architect Anna Chavepayre was a natural fit for the project.
 Moreover, she was delighted with the fairly open-ended brief that called for a flexible, multipurpose space—it's the very type of project Collectif Encore endeavors to work towards.

 The result is the Hamra studio residence, a live/work property that changes with the seasons.
 In winter, Hamra’s primary building—a 1,400-square-foot structure plastered gray to mimic a boulder—serves as a one-bedroom residence.

-As the weather warms, the program expands to 30,900 square feet to include a studio for two artists; a small lookout tower; a guest cottage; and a grassy field with a dance track in the garden where performances, exhibitions, and outdoor events are held.
+As the weather warms, the program is designed to expand to 30,900 square feet.
+Collectif Encore has plans to extend the home by building a studio for two artists; a small lookout tower; and a grassy field with a dance track in the garden where performances, exhibitions, and outdoor events can take place.